cunarist/map-literal/README.md

 # Why This was Made

-`Object` in JavaScript and TypeScript shouldn't be used as dictionary!
+`Object` in JavaScript and TypeScript shouldn't be treated as dictionary!

 There are 3 container types in JavaScript and TypeScript: